photostructure/exiftool-vendored.js/README.md

 considered invalid), the `tz-lookup` library will be used to determine the time zone name for that location.

-### Heuristic 3: GPS timestamp delta
+### Heuristic 3: UTC timestamps

-If `GPSDateTime` is present, the delta with the dates found within the file, as long as the delta is valid, is used as the timezone offset.
+If `GPSDateTime` or `DateTimeUTC` is present, the delta with the dates found within the file, as long as the delta is valid, is used as the timezone offset.
 Deltas of > 14 hours are considered invalid.

 ### ExifDate and ExifDateTime